zigasancin/mp-pricing-table/README.md

 == Assumptions ==

-The pricing table is wrapped as a flexbox in WP Admin as well as on frontend (the default WordPress block grid component is still experimental).
+The pricing table is wrapped as a flexbox in WP Admin and as a grid on frontend (the default WordPress block grid component is still experimental).
 The default tier count is 2 as defined under attributes in block.json.

 == Considerations ==